Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Enable Sessions

 Limit orders and copy trades require signing each bid.
-To avoid constant wallet popups, enable sessions in your wallet settings.
+To avoid constant wallet popups, enable sessions in your settings.
 Sessions let the app sign bids on your behalf for a limited time without prompting you each time.

 With sessions enabled, your orders can respond instantly to incoming auctions—critical for competitive bidding where speed matters.